 No, assuming you have no irregularities in your ears and sinuses.
 The discomfort is the normal effect of water pressure pressing in on your ears.
 Fortunately, our bodies are designed to adjust for pressure changes in our ears – you just need to learn how.
 If you have no difficulties adjusting to air pressure during flying, you'll probably experience no problem learning to adjust to water pressure while diving.

 Not necessarily.
 Any condition that affects the ears, sinuses, respiratory function or heart function or may alter consciousness is a concern, but only a physician can assess a person's individual risk.
-Physicians can consult with the Divers Alert Network (DAN) as necessary when assessing a scuba candidate.

 Sun burn and seasickness, both of which are preventable with over the counter preventatives.
 The most common injuries caused by marine life are scrapes and stings, most of which can be avoided by wearing gloves and an exposure suit, staying off the bottom and watching where you put your hands and feet.